Skip to content

 Raw data import

-Either open (e.g. mzML) and native vendor (e.g. Thermo, Bruker) data formats can be imported in MZmine 3.
-All the supported formats are listed here (LINK to Doc).
-For more details see the Data import module.
+Either open (e.g. mzML) and native vendor (e.g. Thermo, Bruker) data formats can be imported in mzmine.
+All the supported formats can be found here.

 Mass detection